ELECTRICITY RATES IN FORT WORTH

 Today’s lowest electricity rates in Fort Worth

-Fort Worth residents can choose from 111 electricity plans due to Texas deregulation, which allows you to select your retail provider.
-With 101 fixed-rate plans averaging 15.6¢/kWh and rates as low as 8.35¢/kWh, most homeowners have options to fit their budget.
-Since 65% of Fort Worth homes are single-family residences using around 1,225 kWh monthly, compare plans at that usage level for accurate pricing.
-The market also offers 109 renewable options (24 are 100% green) at 15.82¢/kWh, plus 8 time-of-use and 2 prepaid plans for different preferences.
+Fort Worth residents can choose from 122 electricity plans thanks to Texas deregulation, which allows you to select your retail energy provider.
+The market offers 114 fixed-rate plans averaging 15.63¢/kWh, with rates ranging from 7.8¢ to 23.56¢ per kWh.
+Since 65% of Fort Worth homes are single-family residences using approximately 1,225 kWh monthly, compare plans at this usage level for accurate pricing.
+Renewable energy is widely available with 120 green options, including 25 that are 100% renewable.
+Additional choices include 2 prepaid plans and 6 time-of-use plans for households with flexible electricity usage patterns.

 TOP 6 LOWEST RATES IN FORT WORTH